War crimes court frustrated by reliance on witnesses

 New evidence gathering techniques could include the excavation of graves to help establish how victims died.
 They could also help prove the linkage between the crimes committed by individuals on the ground and the ICC’s targets: those who give the orders.

-“It could include things like cracking open computer hard disks,” said Nick Kaufman, a former prosecutor who now works as a defence lawyer before the court.
+“It could include things like cracking open computer hard disks,” said Nick Kaufman, a former prosecutor who now works as a defense lawyer before the court.

-Keen to build cases quickly in dangerous environments, prosecutors had relied too much on reports from human rights organisations, whose evidence did not stand up in court, he said.
+Keen to build cases quickly in dangerous environments, prosecutors had relied too much on reports from human rights organizations, whose evidence did not stand up in court, he said.

 Meanwhile, witnesses had sometimes been recruited by intermediaries who, on occasion, used the opportunity “as a money making exercise or told witnesses to lie,” Kaufman said.